UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/UCL_Service_For_Me.md

 Grace is most suitable for multi-node jobs (using e.g. MPI).
 We recommend using Grace if you intend to use more than 36 cores per job.

 - Legion

+The Legion service is the older multipurpose cluster, including capability for serial jobs, multi-threaded jobs, and small multi-node jobs.
+It is currently being phased out, and we do not recommend Legion for new work.

 - Thomas
 - Michael